hemml/OMGlib/README.md

 The caching can improve the performance drastically sometimes.
 **NB:** with `:persistent-cache t` ALL variables, even local ones, will be cached and saved within the worker state.
 If you call the same code next time, it will ignore any changes in local variables.
 If you want to avoid *permanent* cache of the variable, you can add it to the `(cache-vars)` list.
 It will be cached temporarely, only while the `run-in-web-worker` code is executing, but not on the next call of the same `run-in-web-worker` block.

+If you can inherit your class from `dont-transfer` superclass, it instances will not be transferred to the webworkers contexts, a `nil` values will be transferred instead.
+This may be useful, if your objects, which needs to be transferred, references some instances, which is not.

 Also, two useful macros are presented:

 ```